meridianarc/griptape-docs/docs/core-features/overview.md

 The `conf` object defines the REST URL of the node you want to connect to.

-### Access vue instance
+### Access Vue instance

-You can access and configure the created `vue` instance by adding a callback fuction as last parameter of `gripVueJsApp`:
+You can access and configure the created Vue instance by adding a callback fuction as last parameter of `gripVueJsApp`:

 ```js